-- High quality, thermally efficient building materials that maximise energy efficiency. - Energy generation from solar panels, where appropriate, should be included. - Home heating generation from renewable sources, this is especially relevant to Escrick given there is no natural gas supply pipeline to the village. - Design and position of renewable technologies should be appropriate to its setting, in proportion to the property and its neighbours, and result in no undue adverse effects on the residential amenity of neighbouring properties.
+- High quality, thermally efficient building materials that maximise energy efficiency - Home heating generation from renewable sources, this is especially relevant to Escrick given there is no natural gas supply pipeline to the village. - Design and position of renewable technologies should be appropriate to its setting, in proportion to the property and its neighbours, and result in no undue adverse effects on the residential amenity of neighbouring properties.
 Where necessary, applications should be accompanied by a visual impact assessment such as in sensitive locations such as near listed buildings or within the Escrick Conservation Area. - Where appropriate, developments should include sustainable drainage systems (SuDS) and other flood mitigating and grey water solutions.
+Applicants should refer to the Escrick Design Code for examples on how this policy can be achieved.

-3.3.1 The Plan encourages and supports proposals for new housing to be designed and built to high levels of energy efficiency and sustainable construction.
+The Plan encourages and supports proposals for new housing to be designed and built to high levels of energy efficiency and sustainable construction.
 Renewable energy provisions, including sloar panels are encouraged providing visual impact assessments are undertaken to demonstrate there will be no negative impact of the visual amenity of its setting.
 To reduce any impact on the street scene or frontage of properties it is encouraged that infrastructure such as heat pumps are located to the side or rear of properties.